maamari/Decompiler/README.md

 ## Karime Maamari
 <br>

 This repository contains a simple stack-based decompiler.
-The implementation is provided in various languages, though the jupyter-notebook is recommended.
+The implementation is provided in various languages, though the jupyter-notebook (aSimpleDecompiler.ipynb) is recommended.

 To run the notebook, first make sure that you have jupyter-notebook installed on your system<br>
 ```pip install jupyter```